 I started running in 2010.
 I was overweight from my first pregnancy and very uncomfortable in my own skin.
 Everyone (plus Mr. Google) said, “it takes nine months to gain the weight.
 It will take nine months to lose the weight.”
-Nine months came and went.
+Nine months came and went and just like that, I was having to look for savings on life insurance for overweight people.
 I was in the position of having to buy all new clothes to fit my new body and frankly, I was not pleased.
 It was a mental battle and I was not winning.
 One day I finally had enough.
 I was done being overweight.
 I had never been overweight in my life and I certainly wasn’t prepared to start then.
 I did some movement assessments to see where my body was at, and thankfully the stats are a lot better now than they used to be!!

 I did the only thing I knew to do.
 I started running.
 In order to lose weight, I knew I had to burn more calories than I was taking in, and running would allow me to create a negative energy balance.
 I started running with intervals.
 I adjusted my food intake as well to accommodate my goals.
 Between the running and the intelligent eating, I began losing weight.

 Once my weight goal was achieved, I realized I needed a new challenge.
 I was only running about three miles at a time, and even then I was doing mostly intervals.
 One day I challenged myself to run three miles straight through.
 Once I was proficient at running three miles, I slowly increased the distance until one day I ran six miles without stopping.

 I’ll never forget that day.
 I was so proud of myself.
 I started out un-athletic, unmotivated, overweight, and generally down about life.
 And then one day *poof* I could run six glorious, continuous miles.